samirelanduk/matrices/README.rst

 Creating a matrix
 ~~~~~~~~~~~~~~~~~

 The ``Matrix`` class is used to represent matrices.
-Just pass them
+Just pass it
-rows as arguments:
+rows as positional arguments:

   >>> import matrices
   >>> matrix = matrices.Matrix([1, 2], [3, 4], [5, 6])